 Apart from its architectural beauty, there is a famous Nahargarh Fort haunted story, which says it was first named Sudarshangarh.
 Still, after the spirit of King Nahar Singh Bhomia, it was changed to Nahargarh.

 Also, a temple was built inside to appease the spirit.
 You may or may not choose to believe this story, but there is no denying that witnessing a sunset from the fort terrace is one of the must-have things to do in Jaipur.

 - Nahargarh Fort timings: 10 am – 5.30 pm

 - Nahargarh Fort entry fees: Indians – INR 50/ person, Foreigners – INR 200/ person

 Kids are going to get stunned after looking at the city view from this fort.
 It is the perfect sunset point in Jaipur where you can have a bonding moment with your kids.
 In addition, the grandeur of Nahargarh Fort will leave a mark on your kid’s minds.

 7. Explore Offbeat Jaipur Via Village Jeep Safari

-#Trivia – There is no better way to know the true culture of Rajasthan than safari tours in Jaipur.
+Trivia – There is no better way to know the true culture of Rajasthan than safari tours in Jaipur.

 Taking a Jeep Safari in Jaipur is a must-do activity on your vacation to Rajasthan.
 This is a great activity to refresh your mind and get close to nature and the people of Jaipur.
 Many avid travelers think that it is the best way to get an adventurous tour through the offbeat places of Rajasthan.
-If you and your family are adventure lovers, then give the village safari in Jaipur a shot.
+So, if you and your family are adventure lovers, give the village safari in Jaipur a shot.

 Why should kids take Village Jeep Safaris?